Khursheed Ahmad

-Alhaj Khursheed Ahmad or Khurshid Ahmad (1 January 1956 - 30 August 2007) was a Naat Khawan from Pakistan.
+Alhaj Khursheed Ahmad or Khurshid Ahmad (1 January 1956 - 30 August 2007) was a reciter of Naat from Pakistan.

 He started to recite Naats when he was only a few years old, and by the time of his death, he had recited thousands of Naats.
 He used to proficiently recite Naats not only in Urdu, but also in other languages such as Punjabi, Saraiki, Pashto and Sindhi.
-The melody of his voice and the unique way of reciting attracted numerous people towards him and soon he had become a famous Naat Khawan.
+The melody of his voice and the unique way of reciting attracted numerous people towards him and soon he had become a famous Naat reciter.

 Early life

-Khursheed Ahmad was born on January 1, 1956, in Rahim Yar Khan.
+Khursheed Ahmad was born on 1 January 1956, in Rahim Yar Khan.
 His parents had migrated from Mandrella near Jaipur, Rajasthan, India.
 He acquired his basic schooling from Abbasi Primary School and passed Matriculation examination from the Colony High School.
 Then he did Diploma in Commerce from Government Commercial Institute.

 In 1973, he shifted to Karachi and joined Radio Pakistan as a typist.
 The same year he participated in a Naat competition in Dow Medical College, Karachi and won 'First Position' in that contest.

 Career in Naat Khawani

 Alhaj khursheed Ahmed learned intricacies of vocal training and Naat Khawani from Ustad Ishaq Nizami (Sitarplayer of seniya gharana).
 Mr. Mehdi Zaheer introduced him to Radio as a Naat Khawan and he started reciting Naats in 1968.
 In 1978, Pakistan Television held a Naat competition for the first time and he secured First Position there, too.
 At first, the competition was held at Sindh province level and then at Pakistan level.
 He took first positions in both the competitions simultaneously.
 His most famous naat among the people and the one which accelerated his fame was "Zameen-o-Zaman Tumhare Liye".
-The Naat “Yeh Sab Tumhara Karam Hai Aaqa” was liked very much not only in Pakistan but also all over the world.
+The Naat "Yeh Sab Tumhara Karam Hai Aaqa" was liked very much not only in Pakistan but also all over the world.
 After reciting this Naat, he became even more popular among the people of Pakistan.
 Then he went on to reciting Naats not only in Pakistan but also almost in every country wherever Muslims lived.